Diego Barrado

-Diego Armando Barrado (born 27 February 1981 in Argentina) is an Argentine footballer, who played as a midfielder.
+Diego Armando Barrado (born 27 February 1981) is an Argentine football manager and former player who played as a midfielder.
+He is the current manager of Atlético Tucumán's reserve team.

 Career

 Barrado spent time in the youth teams of River Plate and Textil Mandiyú and made his professional debut for River in 2000.
 In 2004, he joined Racing Club de Avellaneda where he excelled in several games.
 In 2005, he returned to River Plate, but played very little.
 In 2006, he was signed by Colón de Santa Fe by manager Leonardo Astrada, Barrado's former teammate and manager at River.
 However, his level again declined.

 In 2007, he joined Olimpo where he played well for the team despite their relegation from the league.
 He again returned to River but was part of the worst season ever for the club, where they finished 20th and last for the first time in the history of the club.